Prince Albert

 To stay:

-Country Store - lovely ensuite bedrooms with breakfast provided in tranquil, pretty garden.
+Prince Albert Country Stay – lovely ensuite bedrooms with breakfast provided in tranquil, pretty garden.

 Swartberg Hotel - the grand old lady of the town - beautifully renovated with a great stoep for eating, drinking and people watching.